What is China's pathway to limit global warming to 1.5°C?

 Power capacity investments

-The Net Zero Commitments pathway would see a total 4800 GW of renewable capacity by 2030.
-This would require an increase in investment to an average USD 305 bn in renewable capacity annually between 2026-2030 – primarily in solar and wind capacity.
+The Net Zero Commitments pathway would see a total 4.8 TW of renewable capacity built by 2030.
+This would require an average annual investment of USD 305 bn between 2026-2030 – primarily in solar and wind capacity.
 Further investments will be essential to address challenges related to grids and infrastructure.

 China's renewable electricity investments and capacities